 This is another uniquely Korean etiquette rule that probably originated at the same time as the rule for shaking with two hands.
 If both hands are visible, one can’t be used to conceal anything dangerous.

 As well as pouring drinks with two hands, Korean etiquette states that you shouldn’t pour drinks for yourself.
 When out with other people, pour their drinks first and then they will return the favour.

 Korean work meals typically involve beer and soju.
 This involves a lot of pouring during the evening and it is common for people to move around the room pouring drinks (usually soju) for other people.
 The other person will pour a shot of soju for them in return.

 This causes a socially harmonious situation where everyone is offering and accepting drinks from each other and is a key part of a Korean work dinner.
 This can also happen in social occasions, but with less pressure to impress others.

-Reality Check: There are rumours that state pouring your own drinks will result in bad luck.
+It is said that pouring your own drinks will result in bad luck.
 This probably helps reinforce that other people should be pouring for you and not to be selfish by pouring your own drinks.

 16: Look Away When Drinking A Shot